ReactiveX/RxGo/README.md

 [ReactiveX](http://reactivex.io/), or Rx for short, is an API for programming with Observable streams.
 This is the official ReactiveX API for the Go language.

-ReactiveX is a new, alternative way of asynchronous programming to callbacks, promises and deferred.
+ReactiveX is a new, alternative way of asynchronous programming to callbacks, promises, and deferred.
 It is about processing streams of events or items, with events being any occurrences or changes within the system.
 A stream of events is called an [Observable](http://reactivex.io/documentation/contract.html).

 An operator is a function that defines an Observable, how and when it should emit data.
 The list of operators covered is available [here](README.md#supported-operators-in-rxgo).